 Hanwoori, 76 Serangoon Garden Way, Singapore 555972

 After a night of revelry at Keong Saik, you’ll be pleased to know of this non-fast food option for post-beer munchies.
 Open until 11pm, the rustic restaurant is your best bet for late night Korean nosh.
-Todamgol serves pretty much every Korean classic you can think of – that includes bibimbap, Korean pancake, BBQ dishes and the quintessential banchan (assortment of side dishes).
+Todamgol serves almost every Korean classic you can think of, including bibimbap, Korean pancake, BBQ dishes and the quintessential banchan (assortment of side dishes).
 In addition to the standard plates, the restaurant features an extensive menu of rice wines if you’re still up for a nightcap after supper.

 Todamgol, #01-01, 31 Tanjong Pagar Road, Singapore 088454

-This cosy and authentic K-BBQ spot is nestled along Teck Chye Terrace, a stone’s throw away from Serangoon MRT Station.
+This cosy and authentic K-BBQ spot is nestled along Circular Road, a stone’s throw away from Clarke Quay MRT station.
 Expect your usual cuts of meat like pork belly, beef sirloin and BBQ pork shoulder on the menu.
-Amidst all the grilling action, whet your appetite with cooked dishes like seafood Korean pancake and kimchi fried rice.
-Or you can go for the BBQ sets which include a selection of meats, steamed egg and a choice of tofu, kimchi or soybean soup.
+Amidst all the grilling action, whet your appetite with cooked dishes like seafood Korean pancakes and kimchi fried rice.
+Or you can go for the BBQ sets which include a selection of meats, steamed eggs and a choice of tofu, kimchi or soybean soup.